NAIDOC Week

 The ceremony recognises the importance of NAIDOC Week in honouring the history, culture, and achievements of Aboriginal and Torres Strait Islander peoples.

-Waramalga Markets with Cori-Larni Enterprises
+Waramalga Markets with Cora-Larni Enterprises

 Monday 6 July from 11am to 3pm at the Ngurin Centre, Roebourne .